Azure/azure-signalr/docs/diagnostic-logs.md

 Once the service message arrives at SignalR service, a log called `Received a <MessageType> message <MessageTracingId> from server connection <ConnectionId>.` will be generated.
 Then SignalR service processes the service message and deliver to the target client(s).
 Once the message is sent to client(s) in **Path 4**, log `Sent a message <MessageTracingId> to client connection <ConnectionId> successfully.` will be generated.

 In summary, the message log will be generated when message goes in and out the SignalR service and server.
-You can use these logs to validate whether the message is lost in these compoments or not.
+You can use these logs to validate whether the message is lost in these components or not.

 If a message get lost in SignalR or server, try to get the warning logs based on the message tracing ID to get the reason.
 If you need further help, see the [get help section](#get-help).

 ### Get help

 We recommend you troubleshoot by yourself first.
-Most isssues are caused by app server or network issues.
+Most issues are caused by app server or network issues.
 Please follow [troubleshooting guide with diagnostic log](#troubleshooting-with-diagnostic-logs) and [basic trouble shooting guide](./tsg.md) to find the root cause.
-If the issue still can't be resolved, then consider open an issue in github or create ticket in Azure Portal.
+If the issue still can't be resolved, then consider open an issue in GitHub or create ticket in Azure Portal.
 Please provide:
 1. Time range about 30 minutes when the issue occurs
 2. Azure SignalR Service's resource ID
-3. Issue details, as specifically as possible: e.g. appserver doesn't send messages, client connection drops, etc.
+3. Issue details, as specifically as possible: e.g. app server doesn't send messages, client connection drops, etc.
 4. Logs collected from server/client side, and other material that might be useful
 5. [Optional] Repro code

-> Note: if you open issue in github, keep your sensitive information (e.g. resource ID, server/client logs) private, only send to members in Microsoft organization privately.
+> Note: if you open issue in GitHub, keep your sensitive information (e.g. resource ID, server/client logs) private, only send to members in Microsoft organization privately.